 The introduction of Zendesk’s Starter plan last year was the start of something really great.
 When customers sign up, they get a customer service application, and a very deserving nonprofit gets a $20 donation.

 Initially, Starter funds made up a portion of our $1 million donation to San Francisco’s UCSF Benioff Children’s Hospital.
 More recently, Starter funds contributed to our $100,000 donation to charity:water, a fantastic non-profit thats been bringing clean and safe drinking water to people in developing nations since 2006.
 They’ve also been a longtime Zendesk customer and being able to support them back was incredibly gratifying.

 As the next chapter in our Starter story begins, we’ve decided to do things a bit differently: We’ve asked our offices around the world to choose local charities they want to benefit from from our Starter plan subscriptions.
 Here are the organizations that our local teams selected.

 Americas: St. Anthony Medical Clinic

 A five-minute walk from our headquarters in San Francisco, the St. Anthony Medical Clinic provides free primary and specialty care to 3,400 uninsured patients through more than 12,000 visits a year.
-Approximately 90% of clinic patients earn less than $10,000 a year, and 25% are homeless.
+Approximately 90 percent of clinic patients earn less than $10,000 a year, and 25 percent are homeless.